aspose-cells/Aspose.Cells-API-References/english/go-cpp/GroupShape/GetWorksheet/_index.md

 ## GetWorksheet function

-Gets the <see cref="Worksheet"/> object which contains this shape.
+Gets the Worksheet object which contains this shape.

 ```go